Holiday rentals in Casablanca

 There really isn’t a bad time to come and stay in a Casablanca apartment.
 It’s warm and welcoming throughout the year.
 Sitting on the Atlantic coast, it’s not quite as steamy as other Moroccan cities.
 The summer months heat up and it can get crowded on the beach, but the chances of rain are slim.
 Things are still pleasantly warm during the winter months, with greater chances for rain showers, but this is the ideal time to explore all those winding Medina streets and delightful souks.
 The large Casa Arts Festival, with music, dance acts, and films celebrating the city, takes place in July.
 This is also when the excellently named Jazzablanca jazz festival occurs.
 September sees the popular L’Boulevard music festival, featuring a popular “battle of the bands” competition where local acts hope to gain national recognition.

-What are the top things to do in Casablanca?
+Top things to do in Casablanca

 Hassan II Mosque